 If you’ve just been using Twitter to post photos of your cat or complain about how hungover you are, it may be time to think about giving your profile a professional makeover so you can use it to build relationships with people who could help you land that elusive graduate job.
 You could even set up a new Twitter account specifically for this purpose.

 Twitter can be used for more than just hunting for job opportunities: it can be an effective tool for networking, gathering information and engaging in conversation on topical issues in your field of interest.
-Think of it as a very busy, enormous, endless party filled with influential people.
-This is your chance to listen in to what they are saying and contribute to the conversation.

-Getting set up on Twitter
+Getting started on Twitter

 If you’re new to Twitter or are setting up a new account, it’s well worth investing some time thinking about your profile.
 Rather than rushing through the setup process spend some time thinking about your Twitter profile.
 Consider it your shop window – your twitter handle, bio, header image and profile picture will be the first things people (including potential employers) will see.
 Think about what impression you want to give.
 For example, if you want to project yourself as a young professional committed to a career in finance @partyanimal123 probably shouldn’t be your Twitter handle.